survivejs/react-book/manuscript/08_building_kanban.md

 ## Setting Up a Build Target

 In our current setup we serve the application through `webpack-dev-server` always.
-In order to get a build done, we'll need to extend *package.json* `scripts` section.
+To get a build done, we'll need to extend *package.json* `scripts` section.

 **package.json**